-In addition, the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy are the university's policies for discrimination, discriminatory harassment, sex misconduct offenses and applies to all students, recognized student organizations, and provisionally recognized student groups at American University, including students at the Washington College of Law.
-Alleged conduct by students in violation of the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy will not be subject to the resolution mechanism described in this Code.
-Alleged conduct by students in violation of the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy will be exclusively resolved according to the procedures set forth in those university policies.
-The Office of Equity and Title IX is solely responsible for the investigation, adjudication, sanctioning, and appeals related to the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy.
-The university retains authority over alleged infractions that occur during a student's matriculation or attendance at the university, including orientation programs and activities, winter, spring, and summer breaks, and periods of leave of absence from the university including during disciplinary suspensions.
+The university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy are the university's policies for discrimination, discriminatory harassment, sexual misconduct offenses and applies to all students, recognized student organizations, and provisionally recognized student organizations at American University, including students at the Washington College of Law.
+Alleged conduct by students in violation of the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy will not be subject to the resolution mechanism described in this Code but will be exclusively resolved according to the procedures set forth in those university policies.
+The Office of Equity and Title IX is responsible for the procedures outlined in the university's Title IX Sexual Harassment Policy and the Discrimination and Non-Title IX Sexual Misconduct Policy.

+The university retains authority over alleged infractions that occur during a student's matriculation or attendance at the university, including orientation programs and activities, winter, spring, and summer breaks, study abroad programs, and periods of a leave of absence from the university including during disciplinary suspensions.
 Therefore, a proceeding may be scheduled after a student has completed a program, withdrawn, or graduated from the university.
+While students participating in pre-collegiate programs are expected to abide by the prohibited conduct outlined in Section V, pre-collegiate program administrators may determine appropriate procedures for resolving cases in their programs.

 Generally, the university will take disciplinary action for on-campus infractions of the Code.
 However, the university may take disciplinary action for off-campus infractions of the Code when a student's behavior threatens or endangers the safety and well-being of the campus community; when a student is the subject of a violation of local, state, or federal law; or when, in the judgment of university officials, a student's alleged misconduct has a detrimental impact on the university's functions and operations, pursuit of its mission, or on the well-being of its community or neighbors.

-Students, recognized student organizations, and provisionally recognized student groups may be held accountable for their non-affiliated guests behavior on campus.
+Students, recognized student organizations, and provisionally recognized student organizations may be held accountable for their non-AU affiliated guest's behavior.

-IV.
+III.
 VIOLATIONS OF LAW AND UNIVERSITY REGULATIONS

 Students may be accountable both to civil authorities and to the university for acts that constitute violations of law and of this Code.
 Disciplinary action at the university will normally proceed while criminal proceedings are pending and will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced.
+The Office of Student Accountability and Restorative Practices may proceed with its adjudication process independently from criminal charges being dismissed.

-V. DEFINITIONS
+IV.
+DEFINITIONS

-For definitions related to sexual misconduct, sexual harassment, and discriminatory harassment, refer to the Title IX Sexual Harassment Policy (Appendix A) and the Discrimination and Non-Title IX Sexual Misconduct Policy (Appendix B).
+For definitions related to sexual misconduct, sexual harassment, and discriminatory harassment, refer to the Title IX Sexual Harassment Policy) and the Discrimination and Non-Title IX Sexual Misconduct Policy.